The Sons of Katie Elder: Historical basis

 Boone, Alfred (aka Alf), Lewellyn (aka Epp, Ep, Ellie), and Charles were arrested near the Anadarko Agency headquarters (what became Anadarko, Oklahoma), for stealing 19 horses in the area around Fort Sill.
 George went to the homestead in Marlow and took the women by wagon to Graham where he was then also arrested.
 Martha Jane bailed them out and they went to their place in Young County, a log and clapboard building on the farm of O. G. Denson, fifteen miles southeast of Graham.

 Popular sheriff Marion DeKalb Wallace and his deputy Thomas B. "Tom" Collier went out to the Denson farm, December 17, 1888.
 Before they left Graham they had been drinking and were intoxicated.
 The Marlows (Charles and his wife, Alfred's wife, Martha, Lewellyn, and Boone Marlow) were sitting down to noon dinner.
 Boone saw Collier through the window and invited him in for dinner, to which Collier replied, "I'm not hungry."
 An altercation broke out between Collier and Boone, and without showing their warrant, Collier fired at Boone.
 As Wallace heard the commotion he came around from the other side of the house and came up behind Collier.
-Boone, aiming at Collier, shot sheriff Wallace by mistake.Shirley. p.
-43. As Collier and Charles attended to Wallace, Boone left the area.
+Boone, aiming at Collier, shot sheriff Wallace by mistake.
+As Collier and Charles attended to Wallace, Boone left the area.
 The other four brothers went into town and turned themselves in.

 A mob then tried to avenge the sheriff and attacked the jail, January 17, 1889, but the brothers were able to fight off the mob.

 On January 19, 1889 (after dark), the deputy then decided to move the four brothers to Weatherford, Texas, chained together along with two other prisoners (William D. Burkhart and Louis Clift).
-But the two wagons and one buggy were ambushed along the way at Dry Creek (about two miles from Graham).Rathmell and DeArment. p.
-87. The deputies guarding the brothers ran away, in league with the ambush party.
+But the two wagons and one buggy were ambushed along the way at Dry Creek (about two miles from Graham).
+The deputies guarding the brothers ran away, in league with the ambush party.